raiyans/tech264-cloud/scripting/Bash_commands.md

 The **hostname** is what a device is called on a network.
 The hostname is used to distinguish devices within a local network. this command will display the IP address(es) assigned to your
 >hostname -I

+## Command: process
+process associated with a terminal session can be found with the command below
+> ps -p $$

+## Command: history
+showws a list of cmds you ran in linux, stored in the bash.
+> history
+cmd below will clear history
+> history -c

 ## Command: ssh-copy-id
 `ssh-copy-id` installs an [SSH key](https://www.ssh.com/ssh/key/) on a server as an authorized key.